Propagation of chaos for a General Balls into Bins dynamics: Classical occupancy models

 \section{Classical occupancy models}

+In this section we consider the GRBB process when $B^{L,q}$ is distributed according to the Fermi-Dirac, Maxwell-Boltzmann or Bose-Einstein statistics.
+The first two models are examples of rather natural strategies to reassign customers in a Jackson network.
+In the first case the customers are efficiently reassigned in different queues.
+In the second case every customer is independently reassigned to a queue.
+The last case is included as it is a simple example of a nontrivial dependent random reassigned rule.

-In this section we consider the GRBB process when $B^{L,q}$ is distributed according to the Fermi-Dirac, Maxwell-Boltzmann and Bose-Einstein statistics.
-We will show that the hypothesis of Theorem~\ref{teo:mai} holds for these three classical occupancy models.
-The distribution $\mu^q$ of Condition~\ref{con:1} is the natural limit point of the one site marginal of $B^{L,q}$.
-In the last two cases the proof that Condition~\ref{con:1} holds uses coupling and Pólya urns arguments.
+We here show that the hypothesis of Theorem~\ref{teo:mai} holds for these three classical occupancy models.
+In particular we prove that Condition~\ref{con:1} is satisfied for these models when $\mu^q$ is the natural limit point of the one site marginal of $B^{L,q}$.
+The obtained bounds will have the decay of the right hand side of Condition~\ref{con:1} when the number of particles of the considered system is proportional to $L$.